-Payments for Relative's Services
+Payments for Relatives' Services

-Additionally, in 1999, one of Mr. Wood's daughters, who resigned as a Vice President of Charter Holdco in February 2002, received a bonus in the form of a threeyear promissory note bearing interest at 7% per year.
+Additionally, in 1999, Heather Wood, a daughter of Howard Wood, a former director, who resigned as a Vice President of Charter Holdco in February 2002, received a bonus in the form of a three-year promissory note bearing interest at 7% per year.
 One-third of the original outstanding principal amount of the note and interest were forgiven as long as she remained employed by Charter Holdco at the end of each of the first three anniversaries of the issue date in February 1999.
 The amount of principal and interest forgiven on this note for the year ended December 31, 2001, was \$85,500, and the outstanding balance on the note was forgiven effective as of February 22, 2002.
-Another daughter of Mr. Wood received approximately \$70,200 during the year ended December 31, 2001 for event planning services performed by her company.

-Since June 2003, Charter Holdco has employed the brother-in-law of Carl E. Vogel, Charter's President, Chief Executive Officer and a director.
-Mr. Vogel's brother-in-law receives a salary commensurate with his position in our engineering department.
+Since June 2003, Mr. Vogel's brother-in-law has been an employee of Charter Holdco and has received a salary commensurate with his position in the engineering department.